-Most parents with epilepsy do not have children with epilepsy, and the chances of inheriting epilepsy are generally low.
-The risk for any child to develop epilepsy by the age of 20 is around 1 in 100 (1%), and the risk may increase to around 2 to 5 in 100 (2-5%) for most children whose parents have epilepsy.
+Most parents with epilepsy do not have children with epilepsy, and the chances of inheriting the condition are generally low.

+The risk for any child to develop epilepsy by the age of 20 is around 1 in 100 (1%), and the risk may increase to around 2 to 10 in 100 (2 - 10%) for most children whose parents have epilepsy.
+There is a slighter higher risk of developing the condition if the mother has epilepsy than if the father has the condition.